lisaignatenko/cv_mirea_hack/back/README.md

 - `FRONTEND_HEALTH_URL`: URL the backend polls to confirm the frontend is healthy.
 - `CV_HEALTH_URL`: URL the backend polls to confirm the CV worker is healthy.

+Create the virtual environment with `uv sync --frozen`; the resulting `.venv` directory is ignored by Git so CI runners can recreate it without tripping over checked-in placeholders.

 ## Docker Compose services

 - **db**: Postgres 16 with credentials defined via `POSTGRES_USER`, `POSTGRES_PASSWORD`, and